Knowing how to choose the best training collar for a Siberian Husky is every bit as important as knowing how to choose the best Husky harness.

 Personally, I could never use this type of collar, as my dog is super sensitive.
 Even a gentle vibration would freak her out.

-- SUPER LONG RANGE HIGH QUALITY WITH MEMORY; forget other dog training collars which use cheap plastic that breaks when you drop it and are designed for small spaces and yards, our e collar dog training system is of the highest quality and has a super long 3/4 Mile range (1312 yards suitable for hunting dogs) for easy outdoor training covering the widest areas!
-You certainly get what you pay for with training collars and unfortunately most cheap collars don't last long!
+- 🐾 SUPER LONG RANGE AND MEMORY; forget other dog training collars which use cheap plastic that breaks when you drop it and are designed for small spaces and yards, our e collar dog training system is of the highest quality and has a super long 3/4 Mile range (1312 yards suitable for hunting dogs) for easy outdoor training covering the widest areas!
+You certainly get what you pay for with training collars and unfortunately most cheap collars won't last long!

-- VARIABLE SHOCK AND VIBRATION LEVELS; train up to 3 dogs at once (additional collars required only $47 each!) with up to 10 levels of continuous or momentary shock (hold down button to shock for 1 up to 8 seconds, great for emergencies!) vibrations, or beeps, for safe, efficient training, allowing you to teach your dog a range of commands.
+- 🐾 VARIABLE SHOCK & VIBRATION LEVELS, ANTI BARK & LIGHT for NIGHT MODE; train up to 3 dogs at once (additional collars required) with up to 10 levels of continuous or momentary shock (hold down button to shock for 1 up to 8 seconds, ideal for emergencies!) vibrations, or beeps, for safe, efficient training, allowing you to teach your dog a range of commands.
 Sometimes it only takes one click of a button to completely change the behavior of your dog and the vibration button does the job for most!

-- ULTRA LONG LASTING BATTERY & 2 YEAR WARRANTY; our training collar is powered by a super high capacity rechargeable Li-ion battery, fully charged in 2 hours, for long lasting training without having to constantly change batteries!
-You also get a FREE E-BOOK, 2 year warranty, no questions asked MONEY BACK GUARANTEE and World Class Customer Service!
+- 🐾 ULTRA LONG LASTING BATTERY & WARRANTY for LARGE, MEDIUM AND SMALL DOGS OVER 15LBS; our training collar is powered by a super high capacity rechargeable Li-ion battery, fully charged in 2 hours (Charge above 32 fahrenheit in the house) , for long lasting training without having to constantly change batteries!
+You also get a warranty included no questions asked and World Class Customer Service!

 While you have to decide what’s right for your dog, in my opinion the Martingale is the best training collar for a husky.